The oldest-to-date medical recipes from Hippocrates were recently discovered by monks at the St. Catherine’s Monastery in South Sinai, Egypt.

 In total, this discovery revealed a medical recipe attributed to Hippocrates, as well as three recipes with pictures of herbs.
 The manuscripts were then examined by researchers at the Early Manuscripts Electronic Library (EMEL).

-“The manuscript, which contains three medical texts, will be enlisted among the oldest and the most important manuscripts in the world,” Michael Phelps, a researcher at the EMEL recently told the Egyptian newspaper Asharq Al-Aswat.
+“The manuscript, which contains three medical texts, will be enlisted among the oldest and the most important manuscripts in the world,” Michael Phelps, a researcher at the EMEL recently told Asharq Al-Aswat.

 Hippocrates, the father of medicine